8 Different Types of Gym

 Boot camps are either stand-alone companies held in a park or a rented facility during the winter months.

-Furthermore, boot camps can be an add-on service to another gym, such as a big box or a training gym, or they can have their site.
+Furthermore, boot camps can be an add-on service to another gym, such as a big box or a training gym, or they can have their own site.

 Additionally, boot camps are similar to CrossFit.
 You sign up for a coaching membership and are placed in a large group with coaching and everyone practicing the same movements.